Repeats, Withdrawals and Incomplete Policy FAQ

 What does it mean to get an Incomplete ("I") grade in a course?

-An incomplete grade ("I") indicates that an extention of the assignment of a final grade from the professor has been approved because the student has not completed a portion of required course work.
+An incomplete grade ("I") indicates that an extension of the assignment of a final grade from the professor has been approved because the student has not completed a portion of required course work.
 Reasons for the request usually indicate an unforeseen and justifiable interruption occurred during that course.
 Once an instructor and student agree on the terms and deadlines of completion, no later than one academic year, a "contract" is signed.

 What is the current policy toward "Incomplete" grades?

-To view the new Channel Islands policy on grade forgiveness, please visit:
+To view the new Channel Islands policy on incompletes, please visit: https://policy.csuci.edu/sp/3/sp-03-018.htm

 What are the new Incomplete grade/course enrollment limits?

-Effective Fall 2009, all students already enrolled in a class with an "I" grade will not be allowed to re-enroll in the class in a future term UNTIL the incomplete has been converted to a grade.
+All students already enrolled in a class with an "I" grade will not be allowed to re-enroll in the class in a future term UNTIL the incomplete has been converted to a grade.

 Are there any exceptions?